 Prior to this, Ms. Gaye was the Vice President and World Bank Group Corporate Secretary.
 In that position, she ensured the integrity of the World Bank Group’s governance framework; facilitated effective interaction and dialogue between the Board of Governors, Boards of Executive Directors and Management of the institution; contributed to consensus building among shareholders; and provided support services to the Boards, management and other clients.

-A passionate development professional, Ms. Gaye has over 22 years of experience working as an economist and a manager across different institutions, notably as a director of strategy and operations and on development and policy change in challenging country contexts.
-Ms. Gaye joined the World Bank in 1996 as a Country Economist, after serving in the Ministry of Economy and Finance in Senegal.
-She has since held various positions, including most recently the position of Country Manager for Kenya, Rwanda, Eritrea and Uganda, Country Director for Sri Lanka and the Maldives (SAR), and as Country Manager for Benin and Togo.
+A passionate development professional, Ms. Gaye has more than 25 years of experience working as an economist and various leadership roles across different institutions, notably as a director of strategy and operations and on development and policy change in challenging country contexts.
+She joined the World Bank in 1996 as a Senior Economist, after serving in the Ministry of Economy and Finance in Senegal.
+She has since held various positions, including Country Director for Kenya, Rwanda, Eritrea and Uganda, Country Director for Sri Lanka and the Maldives (SAR), and as Country Manager for Benin and Togo.
 From 2007 to 2010, Ms. Gaye served as Regional Director for East African countries at the African Development Bank.